zf-fr/zfr-cash/README.md

 Internally, ZfrCash will create the subscription on Stripe, save it in your database, and make the different connections between the payer, the subscription and the billable resource.

+> Note: the `idempotency_key` is a new feature that Stripe recently added, and that ZfrCash already supports.
+Basically, it allows to prevent an operation from being executed twice.
+For instance, let's say that you are using the subscription service to create a subscription in a delayed job executed by a worker.
+The job is executed, the subscription service correctly create the subscription (and the customer starts paying), but the job just fails after that for any reason (a HTTP call has timed out, the server has been shut down...).
+The job is therefore automatically reinserted for later processing... but the problem is that the subscription will be created again, and your customer will pay twice!
+To avoid this issue, you can pass an `idempotency_key` (that can be anything, but in this example, the unique identifier of the job is a good candidate).
+During 24 hours, if you try to create a subscription with the exact same idempotency key, Stripe will return the exact same response, without create a new subscription each time!

 #### cancel